caiks/TBOT03/README.md

 we only have a few actions so random effective does explore pretty well and we cannot expect much advantage from likelihood selection

-list the various changes made, but only do a detailed description of mode 16 and its statistics.
-Margin is most important. mode 15 caches the slice topology up front, but doesn't update it

-mode 15 and 16 has _sizeOverride so mode 14 only looks at the size of the slice

-mode 16 uses the cached active slice topology

 check to see if remaining actions are effective